SaladTechnologies/netdata/docs/deployment-guides/deployment-strategies.md

 #### Parent config

-For the Parent, besides setting up streaming, this example also provides configuration for multiple [tiers of metrics storage](/docs/netdata-agent/configuration/optimizing-metrics-database/change-metrics-storage.md#calculate-the-system-resources-ram-disk-space-needed-to-store-metrics), for 10 Children, with about 2k metrics each.
-This allows for:
+For the Parent, besides setting up streaming, the example will also provide an example configuration of multiple [tiers](/src/database/engine/README.md#tiering) of metrics [storage](/docs/netdata-agent/configuration/optimizing-metrics-database/change-metrics-storage.md), for 10 children, with about 2k metrics each.

 - 1s granularity at tier 0 for 1 week
 - 1m granularity at tier 1 for 1 month